 We will aim to respond as soon as we can.
-If you are not satisfied with our response, you may also contact the U.S. Tolling Customer Ombudsman.
+If you are not satisfied with our response, you may also contact the relevant regulator or the U.S. Tolling Customer Ombudsman.

 Alternatively, you can contact the Transurban U.S Privacy Officer by email at USprivacy@transurban.com.